fhdk/lxqt-kwin/README.md

 ### slightly automated

-* an alternative is to run the `setup.sh`
+* an alternative is to run the `setup.sh` - simply provide your desired username as argument for setup.sh
    ```
-   bash setup.sh username
+   bash setup.sh <username>
    ```